-12.1 Definitions

-Suspend-To-RAM (STR)
+This chapter presents the power guidelines for an 845 chipset for SDR platform.
+Power delivery architecture, power supply decoupling, power sequencing, and power management are covered.
+Table 12-1 defines some of the terms used in this chapter.

+Table 12-1.
+Power Terminology

-In the STR state, the system state is stored in main memory and all unnecessary system logic is turned off.
+Term Definition Suspend-To-RAM (STR) In the STR state, the system state is stored in main memory and all unnecessary system logic is turned off.
 Only main memory and logic required to wake the system remain powered.

-Full-power Operation

-During full-power operation, all components on the motherboard remain powered.
+Full-power Operation During full-power operation, all components on the motherboard remain powered.
 Note that full-power operation includes both the full-on operating state, and the S1 (processor stop-grant state) state.

-Suspend Operation

-During suspend operation, power is removed from some components on the motherboard.
+Suspend Operation During suspend operation, power is removed from some components on the motherboard.
 The customer reference board supports two suspend states: Suspend-to-RAM (S3), and Soft-off (S5).

-Core Power Rail

-A power rail that is only on during full-power operation.
+Core Power Rail A power rail that is only on during full-power operation.
 These power rails are on when the PS_ON signal is asserted to the ATX power supply.

-Standby Power Rail

-A power rail that is on during suspend operation (these rails are also on during full-power operation).
+Standby Power Rail A power rail that is on during suspend operation (these rails are also on during full-power operation).
 These rails are on at all times when the power supply is plugged into AC power.
-The only standby power rail that is distributed directly from the ATX power supply is $5V{SB}$ (5 V Standby).
+The only standby power rail that is distributed directly from the ATX power supply is 5V {SB} (5 V Standby).
 There are other standby rails that are created with voltage regulators on the motherboard.

-Derived Power Rail

-A derived power rail is any power rail that is generated from another power rail using an on-board voltage regulator.
-For example, $3.3V{SB}$ is usually derived on the motherboard from $5V{SB}$ using a voltage regulator.

-Dual Power Rail

-A dual power rail is derived from different rails at different times depending on the power state of the system.
+Derived Power Rail A derived power rail is any power rail that is generated from another power rail using an on-board voltage regulator.
+For example, $3.3V{\rm SB}$ is usually derived on the motherboard from $5V{\rm SB}$ using a voltage regulator.
+Dual Power Rail A dual power rail is derived from different rails at different times depending on the power state of the system.
 Usually a dual power rail is derived from a standby supply during suspend operation, and derived from a core supply during full-power operation.
 Note that the voltage on a dual power rail may be misleading.

-12.2 Power Delivery Map
+12.1 Power Delivery Map

-Figure 139 shows the power delivery architecture for an example 845 chipset platform.
+Figure 12-1 shows the power delivery architecture for an example 845 chipset platform.
 This power delivery architecture supports the "Instantly Available PC Design Guidelines" via the suspend-to-RAM (STR) state.